TheArchitectDev/Architect.Identities/README.md

 - Is shorter than a UUID, making it more efficient as a primary key.
 - Like a UUID, can be generated on-the-fly, with no registration or synchronization whatsoever.
 - Like a UUID, makes collisions extremely unlikely.
+- Like a UUID, is hard to guess due to a significant random component.
 - Like a UUID, does not require database insertion to determine the ID, nor reading the ID back in after insertion (as with auto-increment).
 - Consists of digits only.
 - Can be encoded as 16 alphanumeric characters, for a shorter representation.
 - Uses the common `decimal` type, which is intuitively represented, sorted, and manipulated in .NET and databases (which cannot be said for UUIDs).
 - Supports comparison operators (unlike UUIDs, which make comparisons notoriously hard to write using the Entity Framework).
 - Is suitable for use in URLs.
-- Can by selected (such as for copying) by double-clicking, as it consists of only word characters in both its numeric and alphanumeric form.
+- Can by selected in UIs (such as for copying) by double-clicking, as it consists of only word characters in both its numeric and alphanumeric form.

 #### Trade-offs

 - Reveals its creation timestamp in milliseconds.
 - Is rate-limited to 128 generated IDs per millisecond (i.e. 128K IDs per second) on average per application instance.
-- Is context-unique rather than globally unique.
+- Is intended to be unique within a chosen context rather than globally.
 - Still exceeds 64 bits, the common CPU register size.
-(For an extremely efficient option that fits in 64 bits, see [Fluid](#fluid).)
+(For an extremely efficient option that fits in 64 bits, at the cost of different trade-offs, see [Fluid](#fluid).)
 - Is unpleasant to use with SQLite, which truncates decimals to 8 bytes.
+(The alphanumeric representation can be used to remedy this.)

 #### Structure